What Is the HERS Index?

 Some of the variables included in an energy rating are:

 - All exterior walls (both above and below grade)

 - Floors over unconditioned spaces (like garages or cellars)

 - Ceilings and roofs

 - Windows and doors, vents and ductwork

 RESNET has created a National Registry that contains information on certified RESNET HERS Raters and Home Energy Ratings.
-If you would like to confirm is HERS Rater’s certification is in good standing or the HERS Index Score of a home, this is the site for you.
+If you would like to confirm if a HERS Rater’s certification is in good standing or check the HERS Index Score of a home, this is the site for you.